Deciding to get better at something takes some guts. And frankly, so does tracking KPIs.

 All On Your Own

-These days, some sales managers or business owners hold salespeople accountable for key sales metrics that include a lot more than just the number of deals they close.
+These days, some sales managers or business owners hold salespeople accountable for key sales metrics that include more than just the number of deals they close.

 When you’re tracking every part of your sales process, they see the proof that you’re working hard to bring in the most qualified clients and close the best deals.